FILM & POST-FILM DISCUSSION

 “I would tell anybody whatever you do, be persistent, because you know your body,” Carr says.

-Listening to cancer patients and survivors is a critical step toward more equitable cancer health outcomes, says Dr. Sandra Millon-Underwood, a nursing profession at the University of Wisconsin-Milwaukee.
+Listening to cancer patients and survivors is a critical step toward more equitable cancer health outcomes, says Dr. Sandra Millon-Underwood, a nursing professor at the University of Wisconsin-Milwaukee.

 “What’s most important for us is to hear from the survivors,” Underwood says in the film.
 “They can give us a sense of what can be done, of what should be done.
 Their voice is so important.”